 3- the presence of low and medium velocity blood spatters on the scene;

 4- the crucial absence of any cast off on the ceiling;

 5- the absence of any pattern of a weapon on the bruises found on Kathleen head;

-6- the absence of any pattern of a weapon on her defensive wounds;
+6- the absence of defensive wounds with a pattern of a weapon;

 7- the absence of collateral damages with any pattern of a weapon in the narrow area where she was killed;